engeir/parameter-scan/review1-response.typ

 === Specific comments

-- [x] L11: Here and throughout, be careful whether to refer to "super-volcanoes" or "super-eruptions".
+- L11: Here and throughout, be careful whether to refer to "super-volcanoes" or "super-eruptions".
 A supervolcano is just a volcano that has produced a super eruption at some point in its history.
 Volcanoes are just mountains most of the time.
 An eruption is what puts sulfur and other stuff into the atmosphere.

   #reply[Text has been adjusted to use "supereruption".]

-- [x] L15: Radiative forcing (RF) is a general term, effective radiative forcing (ERF) and instantaneous radiative forcing (IRF) are two types of RF.
+- L15: Radiative forcing (RF) is a general term, effective radiative forcing (ERF) and instantaneous radiative forcing (IRF) are two types of RF.
 If you are specifically dealing with ERF, I would suggest using this more specific name and acronym throughout.

-- [x] L25: The evolution is SO2 is rather simple to describe, it is chemically converted to H2SO4.
+- L25: The evolution is SO2 is rather simple to describe, it is chemically converted to H2SO4.
 The evolution of sulfate aerosol is more complicated as it involves the formation and growth of the aerosol size distribution.
 I assume it's the evolution of aerosol that is most important to the radiative forcing and climate impacts in the simulations?

-- [x] L31: Unfortunately for our intro sentences, the eruptions don't directly emit sulfate aerosols (at least not very much), they emit gases which produce aerosols.
+- L31: Unfortunately for our intro sentences, the eruptions don't directly emit sulfate aerosols (at least not very much), they emit gases which produce aerosols.
   Best to be accurate even if it costs a few more words.

-- [x] L33: the ERF is not quite the change in energy balance at TOA - it is that when surface temperature is held fixed.
+- L33: the ERF is not quite the change in energy balance at TOA - it is that when surface temperature is held fixed.

+// #cite(<hansen2005b>, form: "prose")
-- [x] L55: the origin of RF=-25*AOD is #cite(<hansen2005b>, form: "prose"), best to cite that study here.
+- L55: the origin of RF=-25*AOD is Hansen et al. (2005), best to cite that study here.
 It is also relevant that this scaling has been used in subsequent IPCC reports, but that is worth its own statement.

-- [x] L63: Robock (2000) is a review paper, better to cite direct observational studies to support this estimate of the SO2 lifetime.
+- L63: Robock (2000) is a review paper, better to cite direct observational studies to support this estimate of the SO2 lifetime.

-- [x] L63: the peak in AOD (at 500 nm) and thus the RF depends also on the aerosol size distribution, which evolves on a longer time scale than the conversion of SO2 to aerosol.
+- L63: the peak in AOD (at 500 nm) and thus the RF depends also on the aerosol size distribution, which evolves on a longer time scale than the conversion of SO2 to aerosol.

-- [x] L75: I don't remember Sigl et al. (2022) quantifying the impact of eruptions vs other sources of variability.
+- L75: I don't remember Sigl et al. (2022) quantifying the impact of eruptions vs other sources of variability.
 Schurer et al. (2013) might be a more appropriate citation here.

-- [x] L94: I believe the standard format would be to use the plus/minus symbol rather than brackets on these numbers.
+- L94: I believe the standard format would be to use the plus/minus symbol rather than brackets on these numbers.

-- [ ] L95: These are stratospheric aerosol simulations, not volcano simulations.
+- L95: These are stratospheric aerosol simulations, not volcano simulations.

+  #reply[
+    I'm not sure if I really understand this comment.
+Perhaps I missed a detail, but in that paragraph I only discuss the estimated ERF to AOD values?
+I removed the specification of "caused by volcanic eruptions" which I assume was the inaccuracy.
+  ]

-- [x] L104: SO2 injection rate would be mass per unit time, but I think you mean SO2 amount here.
+- L104: SO2 injection rate would be mass per unit time, but I think you mean SO2 amount here.

+  #reply[
+    This was referring to the continuous injection simulations by Niemeier and Timmreck (2015).
+The paragraph has been slightly rewritten to be more clear.
+  ]

-- [x] L107: this doesn't seem right, as -18 W/m^2 seems quite small for a 1700 TgSO2
+- L107: this doesn't seem right, as -18 W/m^2 seems quite small for a 1700 TgSO2
   eruption if the scaling factor is 65 W/m^2 per TgSO2?

   #reply[